 Easter Sunday picnic lunch at Tapotupotu Bay, Northland

-up having dinner in Russell in The Duke of Marlborough Hotel, which claimed to be the oldest licensed premises in NZ, a fitting place for Andrew to sample his first Kiwi beer.
+dinner in Russell in The Duke of Marlborough Hotel, which claimed to be the oldest licensed premises in NZ, a fitting place for Andrew to sample his first Kiwi beer.

 Easter Sunday was another beautiful day, and we joined a coach trip up to the northernmost point of the North Island and back.
 First stop was a Gumdiggers’ Park